Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/selection.md

 ## Selection Change Event

-The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[ViewSelectionChanged](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.ViewSelectionChanged) event fires whenever the selection's anchor or length have changed.
+The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[ViewSelectionChanged](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.ViewSelectionChanged) event is raised whenever the selection's anchor or length have changed.
 This makes the event an ideal place to update the current caret column and position in a status bar.

 The event passes an [EditorViewSelectionEventArgs](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorViewSelectionEventArgs) that has a number of useful properties on it.
 It tells you the [IEditorView](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorView) that contains the selection (be sure to only update UI when the view's [IsActive](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorView.IsActive) property is true).
 The [CaretPosition](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorViewSelectionEventArgs.CaretPosition) property contains the primary caret's [TextPosition](xref:ActiproSoftware.Text.TextPosition).
 Use its [DisplayLine](xref:ActiproSoftware.Text.TextPosition.DisplayLine) and [DisplayCharacter](xref:ActiproSoftware.Text.TextPosition.DisplayCharacter) properties when displaying the caret location in a status bar or other user interface.

 ### Batch Selection Changes

-Sometimes multiple selection changes might be made, such as in the case of performing a text change that alters the selection, but wanting to specifically set another selection right afterward.
+Sometimes multiple selection changes might be made, such as in the case of performing a text change that alters the selection but wanting to specifically set another selection right afterward.
 In this scenario, a batch can be created to wrap the text change and any selection changes.
 The selection changed event will only be raised when the outermost batch is completed.

 This example shows how to create a disposable batch object.
 When the batch is disposed, the batch is completed.